 About the Project

-ADDRAR IV is the latest iteration of an autonomous surface vehicle (ASV) built by the Engineering Senior Design team at Texas A&M University Corpus Christi.
+ADDRAR IV is an autonomous surface vehicle (ASV) built by the Engineering Senior Design team at Texas A&M University Corpus Christi, building on the Phase 1 hull foundation from earlier TAMUCC teams.
 With 5.25 trillion pieces of plastic debris in the ocean and 269,000 tons floating on the surface, the team developed a sustainable solution for coastal communities.

 The system integrates a YOLO11s vision model on a Raspberry Pi 5 with an ESP32 motor controller for real-time debris detection and collection — removing trash from the waterway without human intervention during the mission.